 SHARES

+To summarise the business can have the following class of shares:

+Deferred Shares

+deferred shares classify as capital

+these can be non-interest bearing, interest bearing and/or dividend bearing shares

+Non-Deferred Shares

-The credit union may offer Non-Deferred Shares and Deferred Shares.
+The credit union may offer Interest Bearing Non-Deferred Shares and Dividend Bearing Non-Deferred Shares.
 The nominal value of each Share shall be £1.00.
 A Member must purchase and hold at least one £1 Share in the Credit Union.

 The Credit Union may issue Interest Bearing Shares if it meets the criteria for doing so as may be prescribed by law, the Relevant Authority and these Rules.
+The nominal value of each Share shall be £1.00.
+A Member must purchase and hold at least one £1 Share in the Credit Union.

 When a Member opens a share account the Credit Union must inform the Member whether said share account will qualify for interest or dividend as per the Rules.
 If a Member is informed that they hold Interest Bearing Shares they must also be informed that if the Credit Union ceases to meet the criteria set out by law or the Relevant Authority to pay interest on Shares their Interest Bearing Shares will be converted to Dividend Bearing Shares.